miguelbettencourt/miguelbettencourt.github.io/README.md

 # 👋 Hello world!
-Welcome to my digital hub.
+Welcome to my digital page.

 ## 👨🏻‍💻 About Me
 I'm Miguel Bettencourt, a 24-year-old software engineer with 1+ years of experience and a background in electrical and computer engineering.